 from Hans Orberg's Lingua Latina: Familia Romana Pars 1.
-This consisted of reading from the text and discussing elementary grammatical forms as we encountered them.
-Currently, I am tutoring a fellow Latinist in developing reading skills at a more advanced level.
-Specifically, we read from Mason Hammond's edition of Plautus' Miles Gloriosus, and discuss odd and/or harder grammatical constructions, then find ways of effectively translating the author's words.
+This involved reading from the text and discussing elementary grammatical forms as we encountered them.
+I also have tutored a fellow Latinist in developing reading skills at a more advanced level.
+We read from Mason Hammond's edition of Plautus' Miles Gloriosus, and an edition of Petronius' Cena Trimalchionis, discussing advanced grammatical constructions and effective translation.

 A note on learning materials/texts:

-I use whatever materials are required of the student.
-I myself have used a variety, and thus am able to adapt well to use effectively those materials needed for the student.
-On the other hand, this means I have my own recommendations, if no specific text is required.
+-heavy resources to inductive readers, and thus am able to adapt well to the student's needs.
+This also means I have my own recommendations, if no specific text is required.